ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/1-intro/_index.md

 If unsure about the usage, read the [Visual Studio Code Server introduction](../../vscode-intro/), to learn more about how to create and edit files, and to work with the Terminal.

+{{% notice warning %}}
+There is a **known bug when using VSCode in the Chrome browser**: Under some circumstances/locale settings the keyboard layout in the terminal window (not the visual editor) is mixed up.
+It works fine in Firefox, though.
+{{% /notice %}}

+### Direct Access using SSH

+Last but not least you can of course use SSH directly to access the bastion node when you have an SSH client ready to go and know your way around:

+`ssh lab-user@bastion.{{< param "student" >}}.{{< param "labid" >}}.opentlc.com`

+The password is still the same.

 Congrats, you now have a shell terminal on your bastion node.
 From here you run commands or access the other hosts in your lab environment if a lab task requires it.

 {{% notice tip %}}